tktmyd/tktmyd.github.io/src/pubs.md

 [44]
 Todoriki, M., Furumura, T., & __Maeda, T.__ (2017).
-Effects of seawater on elongated duration of gaward motion as well as variation in its amplitude for offshore earthquakes, _Geophysical Journal International_, _208_, 226--233, doi:[10.1093/gji/ggw388](https://doi.org/10.1093/gji/ggw388).
+Effects of seawater on elongated duration of ground motion as well as variation in its amplitude for offshore earthquakes, _Geophysical Journal International_, _208_, 226--233, doi:[10.1093/gji/ggw388](https://doi.org/10.1093/gji/ggw388).